-Hong Kong leader to announce withdrawal of controversial extradition bill: media
+Hong Kong leader to meet protesters' demand to withdraw extradition bill

 HONG KONG (Reuters) - Hong Kong leader Carrie Lam will announce on Wednesday the formal withdrawal of an extradition bill that triggered months of unrest and has thrown the Chinese-controlled city into its worst crisis in decades, Cable TV and other media said.

-The protests in the former British colony began in June over the bill, which would have allowed extraditions to mainland China, but have since evolved into a push for greater democracy.
+The protests in the former British colony began in June over the bill, which would have allowed extraditions to mainland China where courts are controlled by the Communist Party, but have since evolved into a push for greater democracy.

-It was not immediately clear if the announcement, which the South China Morning Post newspaper said was due later on Wednesday, would help end the unrest.
+It was not immediately clear if the announcement, due later on Wednesday, would help end the unrest.

 The chief executive’s office did not immediately respond to a request for comment.